All Saints Church (Amesbury, Massachusetts): Founding of All Saints

-In July 2007, objecting to the consecration of Gene Robinson as bishop of New Hampshire, the Rev. Bill Murdoch—rector of All Saints Episcopal Church in West Newburyport—left the Episcopal Church and was made a bishop in the Anglican Church of Kenya.
+In July 2007, objecting to the consecration of Gene Robinson as bishop of New Hampshire, a symptom of the Episcopal Church's continuing departure from orthodox Scripture interpretation, the Rev. Bill Murdoch—rector of All Saints Episcopal Church in West Newburyport—left the Episcopal Church and was made a bishop in the Anglican Church of Kenya.
 Murdoch and a large number of the All Saints congregation also founded a new church, also named All Saints, in nearby Amesbury.
 In September 2007, the church plant purchased the building of Sacred Heart Catholic Church in Amesbury.
 "The Cardinal Archbishop of Boston, like so many ecumenical allies, moved heaven and earth (as they say) to make this place available for homeless Anglicans," ACNA Archbishop Robert Duncan later commented.

 Designation as a cathedral

 In 2009, Murdoch was elected the first bishop of the newly created Anglican Diocese in New England.
 He continued to serve concurrently as rector of All Saints, and in 2010, the church was designated the pro-cathedral of the diocese.
 Murdoch resigned as rector to focus on his episcopal role in 2012 and was succeeded by the Rev. Nathan Baxter in 2014 following the interim rectorate of the Rev. Canon Susan Skillen.
 In 2016, ADNE officially named All Saints its cathedral.
-Baxter was succeeded as rector by the Rev. Canon Justin Howard, a church planter in Bangor, Maine, in 2019.
+Baxter was succeeded as rector by the Rev. Canon Justin Howard, a church planter from Bangor, Maine, in 2019.
+Rev. Howard was replaced by interim rector Rev. Canon Ross Kimball in May 2023.